MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/overview/authoringAdvanced.md

 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,setup
 title:  Understanding DSC's role in a CI/CD pipeline
+description: This article describes the types of approaches available for combining configurations and resources in a CI/CD pipeline.
 ---

 # Understanding DSC's role in a CI/CD pipeline